To help you get started with your custom assets, we've created a sample Blender model for you to download and inspect.

 Capsule collisions should be made using cylinders, because the engine generates a sphere on top of it, to create a full capsule collision to be used by physics.
 When making a capsule collision, make a cylinder that is mirrored to the bottom.

-The image on right means that red areas are generated, and white is actual mesh.
+The image displays the red areas are generated, and white is actual mesh.
 Utilize this knowledge to determine the height and width of the collision to match the character!